 What’s that word, you say?

-It’s one of the most commonly heard differences: you’ll see へん stuck on where there’d usually be a ない in the Kanto region.
+It’s one of the most commonly heard differences between standard Japanese and the Osaka dialect.
+You’ll see へん stuck on where there’d usually be a ない in the Kantō region.
 And that’s just the tip of the iceberg.

-Osaka, the 3rd most populous city in Japan, boasts a culture all its own.
-While Tokyo folks will often refer to 大阪人 as a bit aggressive because of the slightly gruff flavor of 大阪弁, native 大阪人 (おおさかじん, Osaka people) quite openly tout their city as the “anti-Tokyo.”
+Osaka, the third most populous city in Japan, boasts a culture all its own.
+While Tokyo folks often refer to Osaka people as a bit aggressive because of the slightly gruff flavor of 大阪弁, native 大阪人 quite openly tout their city as the “anti-Tokyo.”

-Historically a major merchant hub, there are a few things about Osaka that locals and visitors alike often note: food, comedy and bartering!
+Historically a major merchant hub, locals and visitors alike often remember Osaka for the food, comedy and bartering!

 Revel in Baseball Rivalries

-Here you’ll find the reasons that Osaka gained the nickname of “the Nation’s Kitchen,” or 天下の台所 (てんかの だいどころ).
-A few of those delicious, often fried reasons include お好み焼き (おこのみやき, savory pancake with various ingredients), たこ焼き (たこやき, octopus dumplings) and 串カツ (くしかつ, pork cutlets on skewers).
+Here you’ll find the reasons that Osaka gained the nickname of “the Nation’s Kitchen” or 天下の台所 (てんかの だいどころ).
+A few of those delicious, often fried reasons include お好み焼き (おこのみやき) — savory pancake with various ingredients, たこ焼き (たこやき) — fried octopus balls and 串カツ (くしかつ) — pork cutlets on skewers.

-As you’re scarfing down this local fare, you’re sure to begin to understand the underlying meaning of what Japanese people call 食い倒れ (くいだおれ).
-This literally means “eat till you drop,” but that isn’t exactly the way that 大阪人 think of it.
+As you’re scarfing down this local fare, you’ll begin to understand the underlying meaning of what Japanese people call 食い倒れ (くいだおれ).
+This literally means “eat ’til you drop,” but that isn’t exactly the way 大阪人 think of it.

-This phrase is often described by the locals to be a way of life rather than a literal translation of the word.
+This phrase is often described by the locals as a way of life rather than a literal translation of the word.

 Essentially, it’s just a deep love of food!